Supreme Court (North Korea): Justices

 The Supreme Court is staffed by a chief justice or president, two associate chief justices or vice presidents, and an unknown number of regular justices.

 The president and justices are elected and serve for five year teams.
 The SPA also elects, and can recall, the president.
 The Standing Committee of the SPA elects other justices of the court, as well as its jurors.

 President

 The president is Choe Kun-yong.
 The first vice-president is Kim Hwan, who replaced Yun Myong-guk.
 The other two current vice presidents are Choe Ryong-song and Kim Chong-du.
 Previous vice presidents have included Choe Yong-song and Hyon Hong-sam.

-The current president Kang Yun-sok replaced Pak Myong-chol, who had held the post since 2014.
+Kang Yun-sok replaced Pak Myong-chol, who had held the post since 2014.
 Pak was preceded by Kim Pyong-ryul, appointed in 1998, and re-elected in 2003.
 Before him, Pang Hak-se had been the president between 1972 and his death in July 1992.